Kankoda/LicenseKit/README.md

 ```

 LicenseKit only has to be added to the main app target.
 If you are using LicenseKit with a library, make sure to set up your Swift package so that your users get both your library and LicenseKit when fetching your package, or add the LicenseKit binary to your library distributable.

-## Supported Platforms

-LicenseKit supports `iOS 13`, `macOS 12`, `tvOS 13` and `watchOS 6`.

-This means that you can use LicenseKit to protect your software on all major Apple platforms.